DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 [@SvelteKit]

-### Why Sveltekit instead of other fullstack javascript frameworks
+### Why Sveltekit instead of other full-stack javascript frameworks

-One of the main reasons sveltekit was chosen for this project is, that I wanted to learn this technology for a long time.
+One of the main reasons SvelteKit was chosen for this project is, that I wanted to learn this framework for a long time.
 This project was a perfect learning opportunity to get hands-on experience with a new up-and-coming javascript framework.

 According to the biggest javascript survey, Svelte / Sveltekit is amongst the most loved frameworks. [@StateOfJS]

-Some of the reasons why sveltekit is so loved are:
+Some of the reasons why SvelteKit is so loved are:

 1. **Performance**
 One of the primary benefits of using SvelteKit is its performance.
 SvelteKit is designed to create highly optimized web applications with minimal overhead.
 It does this by using a unique feature called the "Svelte Compiler" that compiles your code during the build process, resulting in highly optimized and lightweight code.